Jerdon's courser

 Jerdon's courser (Rhinoptilus bitorquatus) is a nocturnal bird belonging to the pratincole and courser family Glareolidae endemic to India.
 The bird was discovered by the surgeon-naturalist Thomas C. Jerdon in 1848 but not seen again until its rediscovery in 1986.
+In August 2025, the Jerdon's courser was acoustically recorded in a new area of the Eastern Ghats, marking a breakthrough discovery.
+The last confirmed evidence of this critically endangered species dated back to 2004.
+This new record not only revives hope for its survival but also emphasizes the importance of surveying habitats beyond its known range in the Sri Lankamalleswara Wildlife Sanctuary.

 This courser is a restricted-range endemic found locally in India in the Eastern Ghats of Andhra Pradesh.
-It is currently known only from the Sri Lankamalleswara Wildlife Sanctuary, where it inhabits sparse scrub forest with patches of bare ground.
+It is currently known only from the Sri Lankamalleswara Wildlife Sanctuary, and Sri Penusila Narasimha Wildlife Sanctuary where it inhabits sparse scrub forest with patches of bare ground.

 Description

 It is an unmistakable compact courser, with two brown breast-bands.
 It has a yellow base to the black bill, a blackish crown, broad buff supercilium, and an orange-chestnut throat patch.
 A narrow white crown stripe runs on top of the head.
 In-flight it shows a mostly black tail and a prominent white wing bar.
 It is crepuscular and vocal at dawn and dusk with a series of staccato Twick-too...Twick-too...
 Twick-too or yak-wak.. yak-wak calls.
 The notes are repeated at the rate of about 1 per second and uttered 2 to 16 times and several birds in the vicinity may join in the calling.

 Jerdon described the Telugu name of the species as Adavi wuta-titti meaning "Jungle empty-purse".
 This name may however have been in error since Salim Ali and Hugh Whistler found villagers mystified by the name when they searched for the species near Borgampad and Nelipaka during the Hyderabad state survey of 1931.
 Recent researchers have noted the local name as Kalivi kodi.

+The only known egg of the bird is preserved at the Zoology Museum, University of Aberdeen.
+The egg was collected by Ernest Gilbert Meaton, a vet working at Kolar Gold Fields, in the year 1917.